Thinking of DIY gifts you (or your child) can make together?

 - Make the arms.
 With right sides together, baste the arms to the front and back outer pieces with a 1⁄4-inch seam allowance.

 - Attach the eye pieces.
-Hand-stitch the black eye pieces to the outer piece with the basted ears.
+Hand-stitch the black eye pieces to the outer piece, using the basted ears as a guide.

 - Add embroidery.
-Referring to the template or illustration below for placement of facial elements, embroider the eyes and nose using a satin stitch.
+Refer to the template or illustration below for the placement of facial elements.
+Embroider the eyes and nose using a satin stitch.

 - Sew the outer puppet pieces right sides together with a 1⁄4-inch seam allowance.
-Trim the seam allowance to about 1⁄8 inch, turn right side out, and press.
+Trim the seam allowance to approximately 1/8 inch, turn the garment right side out, and press.

 - Sew the lining pieces right sides together with a 1⁄4-inch seam allowance, leaving an opening of 2 to 3 inches on one side.
-Trim the seam allowance to about 1⁄8 inch except at the opening, turn right side out, and press.
+Trim the seam allowance to approximately 1/8 inch, except at the opening.
+Turn the garment right side out and press.

 (c)2020 by Sanae Ishida.
 Excerpted from Animal Friends to Sew published by permission of Sasquatch Books.